 The UK has a legally binding net-zero by 2050 target, a commitment to ‘build back better’ after COVID-19 and are the hosts of the COP26 climate conference in 2021.
 Business will be at the heart of the delivery of net-zero, and we are calling on government to clarify how policy will get the UK on track to reach this target.

-Driving this fundamental and societal change requires immediate action and long-term policy support from government.
-By working together, business and government can unleash the potential of low-carbon power; support the switch to low-emission vehicles; and develop low-carbon solutions for heating.
-We’re calling on the government to put policies in place that enable business to reduce emissions further.
+Driving this fundamental change across all sectors of the economy and society requires immediate action, sector roadmaps to net-zero and long-term policy support.
+By working together, business and government can realise the potential of low-carbon power; facilitate the switch to low-emission vehicles; support the decarbonisation of energy intensive industries, improve energy efficiency and develop low-carbon solutions for heating.
+We are calling on the government to put the policies in place that enable business to reduce emissions and achieve net-zero.

-To avoid the most devastating effects of climate change, the UK has set ambitious emissions targets which business and government must work together on to achieve.
+To avoid the devastating effects of climate change, the UK has set a legally binding emissions target of net-zero by 2050.
+Business and government must work together to deliver this.

-There is also not yet the economy of scale to make it easy for businesses to switch to low emission vehicles.
-The government must work with industry to create the right charging infrastructure and develop incentives, like grants, to encourage the mass consumer switch.
+Businesses need more incentives to make the switch to low emission vehicles.
+The government must work with industry to deliver a national charging infrastructure strategy and vision for low emissions logistics to encourage the mass switch required.

 These policies must be developed now if business is to make a significant difference in time.

 "Our energy system is going through profound change at the moment.
 Industry needs to work with government so we can continue to invest with confidence as we move to a low-carbon economy, where our energy comes from a wide range of sources and businesses and households are in more control of the energy they use."Carl Ennis, Managing Director, Energy Management, Siemens PLC